 It’s no surprise, then, that the majority of people who seek credit counseling are struggling with credit card debt, according to Peckham.
 For those with large amounts of credit card debt, credit counseling can offer a range of solutions from expert advice to debt management plans.

-How to Hire the Right Credit Counselor for You
+How to Choose a Credit Counselor

 When it comes to choosing a credit counseling agency, accreditation is key.
 For Anthony Carlton, two names come to mind: the National Foundation for Credit Counseling and the Financial Counseling Association of America.
 “These two nonprofits are also the two largest independent certifiers of credit counselors, so look for the initials NFCC and FCAA when searching for a reputable credit counselor,” Carlton advises.